-- I. Open the Record section of the Transport Controls. - 2.
+- 1. Open the Record section of the Transport Controls. - 2.
 Press SETUP which takes you directly to the Audio section of the main Setup window, so that you can check or change: - i.
 The input source that you are recording (AES Digital, SPDIF Digital, Analogue or Optical digital).
-Depending on your hardware, some of these options may not be available. - ii.
+Depending on your hardware, some of these options may not be available.
+If you have an LRX or PCM-H64 with a mixture of Input cards, it may be possible to record from mixed format inputs see "Selecting the Audio Input Sources" later in this chapter which has more detail on input selections. - ii.
 The input sample rate and resolution.